dejurin/available-short-domains-finder/README.md

 # 🌐 Available Short Domains Finder 🔍

-🚀 **Available Domains Finder** is a simple tool to help you quickly find available short domain names.
+🚀 **Available Short Domains Finder** is a simple tool to help you quickly find available short domain names.
 It focuses on two- and three-character domains, making it perfect for startups, branding, and creative projects! 🏗️

 ## 📂 Files